 arising from the consideration of a polynomial $f\left( x_0,\ldots, x_n\right),\,n\geq 2$.
 In the paper \cite{eastwood19851}, a full description of the holomorphic functions in the kernel of $D_f$ is given by using an approach based on the twistor transform.

-In this paper, our study which is of analytic character, concerns differential operators arising from group determinant, or Frobenius determinant.
-But we should point out that many important applications of Frobenius determinants are made in algebraic number theory \cite[chap.~21]{lang1987}.
-One of the striking results says that if $K$ is an imaginary quadratic field and $H$ is the Hilbert class field of $K$, the Dedekind zeta function $\zeta_H(s)$ can be expressed as the Frobenius determinant of a matrix whose entries are the partial zeta functions of $K$.
+One of the themes of this paper is the study of the partial differential operators arising from Frobenius determinants.
 Let $G$ be a finite group of order $\sharp{G}=n$ and $X_g$ a set of independent variables indexed by the elements of the group $G$.
-We define the Frobenius matrix as $M=(X_{gh^{-1}})_{g,h}$ and the Frobenius determinant as
+Then we define the Frobenius matrix as $M=(X_{gh^{-1}})_{g,h}$ and the Frobenius determinant as